alexcpn/alexcpn.github.io/html/NN/ml/2_perceptron_training.md

 So that if we get this weight vector trained with sufficient know samples of P and N, when an unknown vector comes in, we can take a dot product of the unknown feature vector with the learned weight vector and find out in which region it falls, in the cat feature region -P or the non-cat feature region - N.

-## How are the weights learnedm?
+## How are the weights learned ?

 You may have heard about Gradient descent.
 But hold your horses.
 For perceptron leaning it is much simpler.
 We will go there still, but later.

 ----

-Basically what is done is to start with a randomly initialised weight vector, compute a resultant classification (0 or 1) by taking the dot product with the input feature vector, and **then adjust the weight vector by a tiny bit to the right 'direction**' so that the output is closer to the expected value.
+Basically what is done is to start with a randomly initialized weight vector, compute a resultant classification (0 or 1) by taking the dot product with the input feature vector, and **then adjust the weight vector by a tiny bit to the right 'direction**' so that the output is closer to the expected value.
 Do this iteratively until the output is close enough.
 Question is how to nudge to the correct "direction"

 We want to rotate the weight vector to the direction of the input vector so that the hyperplane is closer to the correct classification.